-The situation is still evolving, and its consequences are currently uncertain.
-Management is unable to predict all developments which could have an impact on the economy as a whole and what effect they could have on the financial position and the results of future operations of the Fund.
+The situation is still evolving and its consequences are currently uncertain.
+Management is unable to predict all developments in the wider economy and what effect they might have on the financial position and performance of the Fund in the future.
 Management keeps monitoring the possible impact of these developments on the Fund and will take all possible measures to mitigate any consequences.